 - Layer a small ceramic baking dish with a sheet of baking paper and place the stuffed mushroom caps on it.
 Add the lemon zest and panko to a bowl.
 Combine both while grinding the panko into a finer crumb using the back of a spoon.
 Season with a little pepper and salt.
 Generously top the stuffed mushrooms in the baking dish with the lemon zest crumble.

-Looking for more stuffed mushrooms inspiration then?
+Looking for more stuffed mushroom inspiration then?
 Well I browsed the internet a little and here are some combinations that look and sound just amazing!
-Stuffed mushrooms with creamy spinach and a quail egg on top: I’m thinking a filling of cooked chopped spinach, cream cheese and grated mozzarella or cheddar cheese for instance.
+Stuffed shrooms with creamy spinach and a quail egg on top: I’m thinking a filling of cooked chopped spinach, cream cheese and grated mozzarella or cheddar cheese for instance.

 Stuffed mushrooms with a creamy crab filling are also very popular, I ordered those in New York once and I loved them!
 The filling contained flaky crab meat, parmesan cheese, chopped up mushrooms stems and cayenne pepper.
 Delicious!
 Those crab stuffed mushrooms were so creamy, what a treat.